ieee-uottawa/ieee-office-backend/README.md

 ## Implementation Notes

 - Concurrency: shared in-memory maps are protected by an `RWMutex`.
 File I/O and DB operations are performed outside of locks where possible to avoid blocking.
 - Nightly cleanup at 4:00 AM clears active attendees.
-Sign out times are set to 4:00 AM for those sessions.
+Sign out times are set to 4:00 AM for those visits.

 ## Extending / Next steps

 - Add authentication for management endpoints.
-- Add pagination/filters for `/history`.
+- Add pagination/filters for `/visits`.
 - Add metrics for monitoring.